 Most people are far more likely to protect their possessions than their income or their life.
 This is somewhat strange if you think about it since a laptop, a mobile phone, a TV can all be replaced.
 But what happens if you lose your health and can’t work?
 How do you replace your income?
 Worse still, what happens if you lose your life?
 How does your family replace the income you provided?

 Over the course of a 40 year working life, a worker earning £20,000 per annum will earn a total of £800,000 and this does not include the effects of inflation.
 In the event that you cannot work due to ill health, the state might replace a proportion of this, but if you intend to rely on the state you will be disappointed.
-Protecting such a large sum of money is surely more important than protecting a £200 mobile phone or £500 TV?
+Protecting such a large sum of money is surely more important than protecting a £500 mobile phone?

 We encourage our clients to